 In 2014 Bear Creek commenced optimization and trade-off studies for the Corani project that aimed to improve upon the mine plan and economics of the deposit envisioned in the 2011 Corani Feasibility Study by, most importantly, lowering the total capital costs, reducing the footprint and environmental impact, and optimizing the metal recoveries.
 These optimization and trade-off studies culminated in an optimized feasibility study for the Corani project (the “2015 Corani Feasibility Study”), the results of which were announced on June 2, 2015.

-In November 2016, the Company engaged Graña y Montero Group (“GyM”), to undertake Phase I Detailed Engineering work at the Corani project.
-A final report on this work is pending.
-The Phase 1 Detailed Engineering will incorporate further optimizations and trade-offs to the Corani mine plan as detailed in the 2015 Corani Feasibility Study.
-Specifically, it will establishe final processing flow sheets and equipment lists, optimize mine sequencing, and refine CapEx and OpEx cost estimates for the Corani project.
-GyM’s Phase 1 Detailed Engineering report, once received, will form the backbone of the Company’s application for a Construction Permit for the Corani project, submission of which is anticipated during Q3 2017.
-Approval of the Construction Permit is expected by year-end.
+In November 2016, the Company engaged Graña y Montero Group (“GMI”), to undertake Phase I Detailed Engineering work at the Corani project and a final report on this work was provided to Bear Creek in September 2017.
+The Phase 1 Detailed Engineering work incorporates further optimizatons and trade-offs to the Corani mine plan described in the 2015 Corani Feasibility Study, and specifically establishes final processing flow sheets and equipment lists, optimizes mine sequencing and refines capital expenditure (“CapEx:) and operating expenditure (“OpEx”) cost estimates for the Corani Project.
+GMI’s Phase 1 Detailed Engineering report forms the backbone of the Company’s application for a Construction Permit for the Corani project whcih was submitted during Q4 2017.

 - Treatment and refining charges, tailings disposal costs, electrical power costs, administrative expenses, labor costs, working capital, and corporate tax rate were updated in alignment with current estimates and rates.